readium/readium-js/README.md

     `EPUBcfi.Config.packageDocumentURL = "http://something/something/package.opf";`
     `EPUBcfi.Config.cfiMarkerElements.textPointMarker = '<span class="cfi_marker"></span>';`

-4. Override the retrieveResource() method _(optional)_
+4. Override the retrieveResource() method _(optional)_.
 The intention here is that a reading system can provide its own implementation for retrieving a resource.
 The default implementation to make a synchnronous (for now) AJAX request.
 As an example, if a resource is already availble in the DOM, the reading system may very well prefer to return the existing document, rather than retrieving one from a persistence store.
 The contract for this function is that it is supplied a URL for the requested resource and returns a document object for that resource.
 This method would be overridden like this:

     EPUBcfi.Config.retrieveResource = function (resourceURL) {

         myResource = get_stuff_the_way_you_like(resourceURL);
         return turn_it_into_a_document_object(myResource);
     }